pswhdev/pepe-beach-haven/TESTING.md

 A series of manual tests were conducted to ensure the robust functionality and usability of the website.
 Each project feature, like navigation menu, links and form submissions were carefully examined to ascertain its proper operation and alignment with user needs.

-The testing in different  browsers and diverse computers and mobile devices of different sizes and models show the website works reliably and effectivelly, providing users with a smooth navigation experience.
+The testing in different  browsers and diverse computers and mobile devices of different sizes and models show the website works reliably and effectively, providing users with a smooth navigation experience.

 Visit the deployed site: [Pepe Beach Haven](https://pswhdev.github.io/pepe-beach-haven/)